jjt/jjt.github.io/_posts/2013-11-16-angular-html5mode-using-yeoman-generator-angular.md

     }

-Alright, now we reload our browser at `http://127.0.0.1:9000/foo` and it loads (hurray!), but our Angular app isn't initializing and the page is unstyled.
+Alright, now we reload our browser at `http://127.0.0.1:9000/foo` and it loads (hurray!), but our Angular app isn't initializing and the page is unstyled (boo).
 If we pop open our browser's network inspector we'll see a bunch of 404s.
 This is due to...

 ## Relative vs root-relative paths